radepal/aws-helm-service-chart/README.md

 ### Define additional parameters for deployed services

 Sometimes the deployed service needs some extra parameters or secrets to run.
-In such case additional ConfigMap or Secret will be created to pass the necessary values to the container as environmental variables.
-To do that can include a supplementary value yaml file formatted as follows
+In such cases an additional ConfigMap or Secret will be created to pass the necessary values to the container as environmental variables.
+To do that you can include a supplementary values.yaml file in your own project and format it like in the code snippet below:

 ```
 additionalparameters: